Who Claims the Kids on Their Tax Return Child Care Tax Credit?

 • The child was in the custody of one or both of the parents for more than half of the year

-For non-custodial parents with divorce decrees from tax years 2008 or earlier, they too can qualify if the custodial parent signs IRS Form 8832.
-However, there is a method to get around a custodial parent’s refusal to consent to the release of the personal exemption.
-Parents can attach certain pages from their decree in lieu of IRS Form 8332—if those pages state the following:
+For non-custodial parents with divorce decrees from tax years 2008 or earlier, they too can qualify if the custodial parent signs IRS Form 8332.
+However, there is a method to circumvent a custodial parent’s refusal to consent to the release of the personal exemption.
+Parents can attach certain pages from their decree in lieu of IRS Form 8332 — if those pages state the following:

-• The non-custodial parent can claim the child as a dependent without regard to any condition—such as the claim being conditioned upon payment of support
+• The non-custodial parent can claim the child as a dependent without any conditions

 • The other parent will not claim the child as a dependent